 Adaptivity is the ability of the adversary to corrupt dynamically based on information the adversary learns during the execution.

-1. Static: the adversary has to decide which $f$ parties to corrupt in advance before the execution of the protocol.
+Static: the adversary has to decide which $f$ parties to corrupt in advance before the execution of the protocol.
 Note that this is always sufficient when the protocol is deterministic because there are no surprises for the adversary.
 One natural thing for randomized protocols in this setting it to operate on a random subcommittee.
+This often leads to $O(n)$ message complexity.

-2. Delayed Adaptive: once the adversary asks to corrupt a party, the party is corrupted at the end of the round ($\Delta$ time in synchrony, or once the party decides to listen to a port in asynchrony).
-So while the adversary is adaptive, the actual corruption is delayed to the end of the round.
-Often in this model, it is also important that honest parties can erase some information in order to get forward security.
+Weak Adaptive: once the adversary asks to corrupt a party, the party is corrupted after it completes sending all its outgoing messages.
+So while the adversary is adaptive, the actual corruption may be delayed to after the party sends all its messages in that round (or in asynchrony after is sends all the messages it wants to immediately send).
+Sometimes in this model, it is also required that honest parties can safely erase some information in order to get forward security, or assume that messages always maintain FIFO order in each channel.

-4. Strong Adaptive: once the adversary asks to corrupt a party, the party is immediately corrupted.
+Strong Adaptive: once the adversary asks to corrupt a party, the party is immediately corrupted.
 Moreover, messages sent from the party before corruption that have not yet arrived can be erased (or claw-backed) by the adversary.
-Some lower bounds only work in this model.
+Some lower bounds assume this model to obtain a constant error.

 4. Visibility

-The visibility is the power of the adversary to see the messages and the states of the non-corrupted parties.
-There are two basic variants:
+The visibility is the power of the adversary to see the messages and the states of corrupted and non-corrupted parties.

-2. Private channels: in this model, we assume the adversary cannot see the internal state of honest parties and cannot see the internal content of messages between honest parties.
+Private channels: in this model, we assume the adversary cannot see the internal state of honest parties and cannot see the internal content of messages between honest parties.
 Each time a message between two honest parties is sent, the adversary learns the source, target, and message size.
 Depending on the communication model, it can decide to delay it by any value that is allowed by the communication model.
+The adversary can see the full internal state of corrupted parties.

 For models that are round-based, another visibility distinction is the adversary’s ability to rush.
 When does the adversary see the messages sent to parties it controls?
 In the rushing adversary model, the adversary is allowed to see all the messages sent to parties it controls in round $i$ before it needs to decide what messages to send in its round $i$ messages.
 In the non-rushing adversary model, the adversary must commit to the round $i$ messages it sends before it receives any round $i$ messages from non-faulty parties.